SlandShow/RattlerStation/README.md

 11. (6.09.18) Add Spring security to project, make users autohrization (log in) and admin access.
 12. (7.09.18 - 8.09.18) Take a pause.
 13. (9.09.18 - 10.09.18) Create bookig ticket case.
 Add service, DAO, Entites (Seat and Ticket).
 Fix DDL, update UserController.
 Create more JSP pages for booking ticket case.
+14. (11.09.18) Create admin functionality for creating new users and select roles (admin, manager or user).
+Start to develop normal schedules.